-The model is highly non-linear, centering around a discrete default choice, occasionally binding financial constraints, search costs in the labor market, and uncertainty shocks.
-As these non-linearities are key to the analysis, I capture them by solving the quantitative model using a global method with parallel programming.
+The model is highly non-linear, centering around a frictional labor market, a discrete default choice, occasionally binding financial constraints, and second-moment shocks.
+To accurately capture these non-linearities, I solve it using a global method with parallel programming.
 The model is calibrated to match the business cycle moments of GDP and the interquartile range (IQR) of firm sales growth rates, alongside standard labor market flows and financial market moments.
-For external validation, I run regressions by simulating an employer-employee matched panel from the model.
-The model-simulated results show that workers in financially constrained firms are more likely to be laid off when uncertainty is high, a pattern consistent with the empirical evidence but absent in canonical search.
+For an external validation, model-simulated regressions show that workers in financially constrained firms are indeed more likely to be laid off when uncertainty is high, a pattern consistent with the empirical evidence but absent in the canonical search model.

 I then use the model for two quantitative analyses.
-First, I quantify the role of uncertainty shocks in escalating unemployment during past U.S. recessions.
-I apply a particle filter to estimate the historical series of aggregate productivity and uncertainty shocks, using GDP data and the interquartile range of firm sales growth from Compustat.2 Then, I input the estimated structural shocks into the model to forecast unemployment.
+First, I quantify the role of uncertainty shocks in driving up unemployment during past U.S. recessions.
+I apply a particle filter to estimate the historical series of aggregate productivity and uncertainty shocks.
+Then, I input the estimated structural shocks into the model to predict unemployment.
 I find that the average peak-to-trough increase in unemployment during recessions implied by my model is about the same as that in the data.
 Counterfactual exercises further show that the model's performance along this dimension diminishes markedly if I eliminate any of three elements: uncertainty shocks, the financial friction, or the labor contracting friction.
 Notably, uncertainty shocks account for an average of 26% of unemployment increases in the past five recessions, from the 70s to the Great Recession.
 The number falls to only 7% in a counterfactual model without labor and financial contracting frictions.
-That is, the two contracting frictions drive over 70% of uncertainty's impact on unemployment.
+That is, the two contracting frictions contribute to over 70% of uncertainty's impact on unemployment.